amitu/vyasa/docs/templates.md

 > uses example value syntax. "amitu" appears in placeholder and literally in text.
 > the mantra reads naturally while being parameterizable.

-when referenced as _| when jack joins, jack should be added to github |_, vyasa recognizes this as employee=jack. example values are for readability, not parsing.
+when used via anusrit as _| when jack joins, jack should be added to github |_, vyasa recognizes this as employee=jack. example values are for readability, not parsing.